fticr-sms/Metabolomics_DataAnalysis_NEMeSIS/MetsTA_DOCS/docs/GUI_docs.md

 #### Com. and Exc.
 Compound Analysis

 The Common and Exclusive Compound Analysis when computed provides three types of outputs that can be viewed by selecting the shown tabs.
+They allow to see possible important compounds that are biomarker like as well as the the general number of metabolic features by class and common to all classes.
+It also allows to see if a subset of classes has a high number of metabolic features specific to them.

 The **Overview** section includes a brief description of the number of compounds (and annotated compounds) that each biological class has, that are exclusive to each of them and that are common to all of them.
 This data can also be downloaded as a table.
 Furthermore, you may select a subset of the classes to see all associated metabolic features to those classes or only those that are exclusive to those classes.
 This data subset can also be saved as a dataframe.